 Due to FAA safety requirements, 1 adult passenger may only carry 1 lap-held infant.
 If an adult passenger is traveling with 2 infants, a seat must be purchased for the additional infant.
 Infants occupying a seat on domestic flights require a ticket and pay the applicable fare.

-Can a 3 month old baby fly?
+Can a 2 month old baby travel on a plane?

+When is it safe to travel with a newborn baby by plane?
 In general, doctors recommend you wait to fly until your baby’s immune system is better developed.
 This could be as soon as one month for full-term infants, though most doctors recommend anywhere between three months and six months.